ILBBBM2/neural-network/README.md

 ```

-written in python with numpy and opencv. no external dependencies beyond standard libraries.
+written in python with numpy. no external dependencies beyond standard libraries.
+OpenCV used for image resizing and such

 requirements for training:
 - python 3.6+